 Career Myth #3: I can’t take a pay cut from my current salary

 Think back to your late teens or early twenties.
-If you were like me you weren’t eating at michelin starred restaurants or taking expensive vacations in the Maldives.
+If you were like me you weren’t eating at Michelin starred restaurants or taking expensive vacations in the Maldives.
 Yet if you were also like me you still met all your basic needs like food, shelter and had time to spend with friends.

 Too often we accept the idea that we should always be trying to make more money as a fact of life.
 I’m not arguing against saving for the future or earning more money, but I would argue that this expectation of increasing income has a subtle but powerful effect that is often called “lifestyle creep.”
 As we make more, we use that money to pay for convenience, paying essentially outsourced labor to do stuff for us (e.g. daycare, housecleaning, restaurants).
-As people increase their spending with their income, they don’t realize there is a hidden cost of giving themselves less less freedom in the future rather than more.
+As people increase their spending with their income, they don’t realize there is a hidden cost of giving themselves less freedom in the future rather than more.

 Giving up a certain and predictable salary was a challenge not because of the loss of income but because it meant grappling with the possibility that the way I was living may not have been the best or only way.
-For me, as I made difference choices and steadily lowered my cost of living I faced many moments of discomfort but I also found a new, lower-cost-of-living path that was a lot more fun.
+For me, as I made different choices and steadily lowered my cost of living I faced many moments of discomfort but I also found a new, lower-cost-of-living path that was a lot more fun.

 Re-frame: Focus on your spending instead of your income.
 Treat your life like a business and start tracking your monthly expenses.
 What could you cut?
 What could you think differently about?